 Feedback, engagement, and sustainability

 Employee engagement is an essential piece of establishing a culture of sustainability.
-When employees are engaged, they have an “emotional commitment” to an organization and its mission, and they “actually care about their work and their company.”
+When employees are engaged, they have an “emotional commitment” to an organisation and its mission, and they “actually care about their work and their company.”
 In fact, this emotional connection means engaged employees are driven by more than their salary and will “work on behalf of the organization’s goals” (Kruse).
 So how do you achieve this level of engagement?
-Your first step should be realizing the importance of feedback in your sustainability journey.
+First, you must realise the importance of feedback in your sustainability journey.

 A study by Zenger Folkman, a leadership development company, revealed that managers who gave more feedback had more engaged employees.
 As you might expect, employees who were provided with the least feedback were more likely to consider quitting their jobs.
 Regular feedback leads to increased engagement, and increased engagement leads to a more successful implementation of a sustainability culture.

-Below, we’ll further explore these relationships and how your organization can benefit from this information.
+Below, we’ll further explore these relationships and how your organisation can benefit from this information.

 What is feedback?

-How do we define feedback within an organization?
-Employee engagement software provider Quantum Workplace defines it as “the process of giving constructive information or advice to employees and/or leadership based on performance, behavior, or skills in the workplace” (Ryba).
+How do we define feedback within an organisation?
+Employee engagement software provider Quantum Workplace defines it as “the process of giving constructive information or advice to employees and/or leadership based on performance, behaviour, or skills in the workplace” (Ryba).
 Basically, it is any information employees require to do their jobs effectively, and it is essential for growth.